-1.You’re waiting for them to ‘do the right thing.
+1. You’re waiting for them to ‘do the right thing.

-This blocks you from doing it for you, though, and you continue to accept a situation that doesn’t allow you to meet your emotional needs.
+This blocks you from doing it for yourself, though, and you continue to accept a situation that doesn’t allow you to meet your emotional needs.
 The things that frustrate us about others, that we’re waiting on them to do always offer a clue about what we need to be and do for ourselves.
 You are your responsibility.

 2. You stay in the wrong relationship to avoid being alone and confronting who you really are.